EasyHook/easyhook.github.io/_tutorials/remotefilemonitor.md

 Within Program.cs we will create the following two static methods:

- - Main: the program entry point where we will perform the injection and then wait for the user to; and
+ - Main: the program entry point where we will perform the injection and then wait for the user to exit; and
  - ProcessArgs: (to process the command line arguments).

 <h4>FileMonitor console app code</h4>